 The following table summarizes the effects of changes in the Company's redeemable NCI on the Company's equity.

-The following table summarizes the changes to the Company's redeemable NCI.
+The three and nine months ended June 30, 2023 represent the periods ended May 30, 2023, as the Company's redeemable NCI was reduced to zero upon completion of the PHPC Redemption.